 The Herebey Dragons is written by Simon Birks and drawn by Eda Çağıl Çağlarırmak.
 It follows the story of Bobby, a boy who discovers his ancestors were responsible to banishing the first intelligent species to walk the Earth to another dimension.

-It won’t be too long before everything else arrives and I can start sending the books out to the backers.
+With the arrival of Robyn Volume One, it won’t be too long before everything else arrives and I can start sending the books out to the backers.
 If you haven’t purchased one yet, the book is available to pre-order on this site.

 Portsmouth Comic Con held its inaugural event over the bank holiday weekend at the Portsmouth Guildhall, and Blue Fox Comics had a table there.

 There’s always a reason to be slightly wary for a first con, but Portsmouth Comic Con have been great at getting the marketing far and wide, and I’d heard a rumour they’d sold 4000+ tickets prior to it opening.

 Another great plus point in its favour (for us, anyway!) was the location.
 Portsmouth is 30 mins away by train or car, so there was no need to travel up the night before, or at some terrible hour of the morning.
 We just arrived around 8.30am with our cases, got our wristbands and were shown to our table.